World War I reparations: Initial demands

 The Treaty of Versailles stated that a Reparation Commission would be established in 1921.
 This commission would consider the resources available to Germany and her capacity to pay, provide the German Government with an opportunity to be heard on the subject, and decide on the final reparation figure that Germany would be required to pay.
 In the interim, Germany was required to pay an equivalent of 20 billion gold marks (US$5 billion) in gold, commodities, ships, securities, or other forms.
 The money would be used to pay Allied occupation costs and to buy food and raw materials for Germany.
 Article 121 of the Treaty of Neuilly acknowledged that "the resources of Bulgaria are not sufficient to enable her to make complete reparation".
 Therefore, the treaty required Bulgaria to pay a sum equivalent of 2.250 billion Gold francs in reparations.

 The treaties of Saint-Germain-en-Laye, Trianon, and Sèvres acknowledged that Austria, Hungary, and Turkey did not have the resources to pay reparations, and delayed the establishment of a final figure until the Reparation Commission was established.
 In addition, Bulgaria was required to hand over thousands of livestock to Greece, Romania, and the Serb-Croat-Slovene State "in restitution for animals taken away by Bulgaria during the war".
 This would not be credited towards the reparation figure.
 Likewise, Bulgaria had to dispatch 50,000 tons of coal a year to the Serb-Croat-Slovene State in restitution for destroyed mines.
 These shipments would not be credited against Bulgaria's reparation sum.
 Germany, Austria, and Hungary all had commitments to handover timber, ore, and livestock to the Allied Powers.
 They would, however, be credited for these goods.

 In January 1921, the Allied Powers grew impatient and established the reparation sum at 226 billion gold marks.
 The Germans countered with an offer of 30 billion.
-On 24 April 1921, the German Government wrote to the American Government expressing "her readiness to acknowledge for reparation purposes a total liability of 50 billion gold marks", but was also prepared "to pay the equivalent of this sum in annuities adapted to her economic capacity totalling 200 billion gold marks".
+On 24 April 1921, the German Government wrote to the American Government expressing "her readiness to acknowledge for reparation purposes a total liability of 50 billion gold marks", but was alternatively prepared "to pay the equivalent of this sum in annuities adapted to her economic capacity totalling 200 billion gold marks".
 In addition, the German Government stated that "to accelerate the redemption of the balance" and "to combat misery and hatred created by the war", Germany was willing to provide the resources needed and "to undertake herself the rebuilding of townships, villages, and hamlets".